Doncaster inmate who scalded prisoner with kettle of boiling water is given more time behind bars

 On August 5 last year, CCTV captured HMP Moorland inmate Nathan Proctor going into the corridor and leaning over the first floor balcony near to his cell to see who was standing below, Sheffield Crown Court was told.

-Moments later the 25-year-old, who was serving a prison sentence for an assault occasioning actual bodily harm at the time of the offence, is seen returning to his cell, and coming out with a full kettle of boiling water that he then threw over the balcony and onto fellow inmate, John Banks.
+Moments later the 25-year-old is seen returning to his cell, and coming out with a full kettle of boiling water that he then threw over the balcony and onto fellow inmate, John Banks.

 Prosecuting, David Wain, told the court: "He suffered burns to 15 per cent of his body.
 One burn was of partial thickness, and the rest were superficial."